jesus-g20/EventSync/README.md

 By integrating all these features into one app, EventSync makes it easier for people to organize, find, and attend events, while promotion social connections

-Pasos para poder ver el website y manajar la parte administrativa:
+Steps to view the website and manage the administrative part:

-1 - crear un virtual enviroment:
+1 - Create a virtual environment:

 python3 -m venv virtualenv

-2 - actival el virtual enviroment:
+2 - Activate the virtual environment:

 source virtualenv/bin/activate

-3 - instalar dependencias(requirements.txt):
+3 - Install dependencies (requirements.txt):

 pip install -r requirements.txt

-4 - correr las migrations:
+4 - Run the migrations:

 python manage.py migrate

-5 - crear el superadmin:
+5 - Create the superuser:

 python manage.py createsuperuser

-6 - correr el servidor:
+6 - Run the server:

 python manage.py runserver